 (1) In this section —

-lawyer means a certificated practitioner within the meaning of the Legal Practice Act 2003.
+legal practitioner means an Australian legal practitioner within the meaning of that term in the Legal Profession Act 2008 section 3.

 (2) At a means inquiry the court is to determine the matters listed in section 26.